Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 M-image/istockphoto

-Your 3-year-old doesn’t need an extravaganza for their birthday.
+Your 3-year-old doesn’t need an extravagant birthday party.
 One celebration, cake, and a small gift will suffice.
 There’s also no need to schedule multiple parties, such as one at school, one with each side of the family, and a friends-only party.
 Also, skip the party favors (or at least buy them cheaply).
 They are usually junk that the kids don’t really care about anyway.

 Family Passes